Posted: Thursday, Jun 13,2019 | Time: 12:59 pm | Edited by: The Lottery Lab Staff

 Joan Ginther certainly didn’t use data-gathering and analysis to win millions.
 Experts argue that there were no patterns that would have provided any mathematical or combinatorial solutions.
 Mostly her winnings indicate that she won because she purchased an astonishing number of tickets.
 If anything, Ginther was aware that Texas had one of the most generous scratch-off systems anywhere in the nation.

-In 2011, an article - "The Luckiest Women On Earth" was published.
+In 2011, the article - "The Luckiest Women On Earth" was published.
 In this Nathaniel Rich, speculated that Ginther might have cracked the algorithms or the mathematical rules on how major prizes are seeded in each lottery game.
 And perhaps she might have analyzed hundreds of tickets to get there!
 And if she was aware of the source of information about shipping patterns, she could also predict where the winners would land.

 It has also been suggested that she picked the right time to play because she always played on days when fairly higher prizes were won.
 But Bennett also scraped the idea of optimal timing because according to him “every game is unique in what we call the shuffle.”
 Therefore, according to him, no such trick exists.